Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Extended Time-Contingent Evaluation

 \subsection{Per-Corruption Analysis}

-Table~\ref{table:winners} reports the winning method for each corruption under all 16 temporal scenarios.
-ETA wins in 141 of 240 cases (58.8\%), but its dominance is confined to relaxed settings; it seldom wins at $\rho \geq 70\%$, $T \leq 100$\,ms, or $B \leq 4$\,s.
+Table~\ref{table:winners} reports the winning method for each corruption under 17 temporal scenarios, including offline.
+ETA wins in 103 of 255 cases (40.4\%), but its dominance is confined to mildly relaxed settings; it mainly wins at $35\% \leq \rho \leq 70\%$, $T \geq 100$\,ms, and $8 \leq B \leq 16$\,s.
 AdaBN and NEO capture most high-pressure scenarios, with SHOT-IM winning under tight amortised budgets due to its frozen accuracy robustness.
 The phase transition from gradient-free to gradient-based winners is visible across all three protocols.

+Table~\ref{table:rn50-mean-gap-to-winner} aggregates losses and the average utility deficit relative to the cell winner across all 240 evaluation cells, revealing a sharp trade-off between win frequency and worst-case risk.
+This profile is contextualised by Table~\ref{table:underperformance-vs-standard-rn50}, which tracks the frequency and scenario distribution of absolute utility drops below standard inference.
+Together, these failure dynamics explain the shifting rank correlations in Table~\ref{table:correlation-rn50}, which measures the Spearman correlation (r) between offline and temporal rankings; for each cell, all 10 methods are ranked by their offline accuracy and by their utility metric, then $r$ is computed between the two rank vectors.
+Under severe temporal pressure, the mean correlation is consistently negative, indicating that offline-optimal methods perform poorly; this correlation moves toward near-perfect alignment as pressure relaxes.